mujiexu2/UCL_EEE_ELEC0134_assignment/README.md

 - Tensorflow

 These are commonly used libraries, and it is easy to install.
-However, my computer is a M1-chip Mac, this gives many limitations on installing libraries.
+However, my computer is a M1-chip Mac Pro, this gives many limitations on installing libraries.

 - Tensorflow libraries should be installed with Miniforge, and the python version should be 3.9.
     - This is the link teaches how to install TensorFlow: